How science helps us make the most

 of water for the environment

-Written by Hilary and Irene from the Commonwealth Environmental Water Office
+Written by Hilary and Irene from the Commonwealth Environmental Water Holder

 How do we know if water for the environment is making a difference?
-It’s a question we, at the Commonwealth Environmental Water Office are often asked.
+It’s a question we, at the Commonwealth Environmental Water Holder are often asked.
 Our answer – the science tells us.

 We use science to help us make decisions about how best to use water for the environment so that we can help keep our rivers, wetlands and floodplains, along with the plants and animals that depend upon them, healthy and thriving.
 What we learn from science helps us to make important decisions about why, if, how much, when, and in what pattern, water for the environment can be delivered.